I’m AUTISTIC. I will never say, “I have autism.” Autism does define me. My neurotypical version would be totally different from my autistic self.

 Of course, “disabled people” is rarely used; it’s now “people with disabilities.”

 But autism is different.
 I OWN my autistry.
 You can’t take that away from me, and I don’t want to give it up, either.

 Autism is so very intertwined in my nature, my soul, every atom of my being, every subatomic particle of my existence.
 It’s how I see the world.

 I can’t imagine myself any other way.
 For the life of me, I can’t fathom what it’s like to be neurotypical.

 I am not a person with autism.
 I do not have autism.
-I have a tight back.
+I have a tight lower back.
 I have seborrheic dermatitis.